Reference Date: 11-November-2014

-Cereal import requirements in 2013/14 set at a high level
+Cereal import requirements in 2014/15 set to increase

 Estimated number of Syrian refugees in need of humanitarian assistance continues to increase

-Total cereal production in 2013 is tentatively put at about 179 000 tonnes, similar to last year and the five-year average.
+Total cereal production in 2014 is tentatively put at about 177 000 tonnes, similar to last year and the five-year average.

 Lebanese exporters of horticultural products, fruits in particular, are experiencing difficulties due to the continuing conflict in the Syrian Arab Republic that disrupted land routes with occasional closings.
 An alternative marine transportation is costlier but also unsuitable for a variety of highly perishable products.

 Domestic cereal production covers on average about 17 percent of consumption needs and the country depends heavily on imports.
-In 2013/14 marketing year (July/June), the cereal import requirement, mainly wheat for human consumption and maize for livestock and poultry, is forecast at 896 000 tonnes, the same as last year.
+In the 2014/15 marketing year (July/June), the cereal import requirement, mainly wheat for human consumption and maize for livestock and poultry, is forecast at 995 000 tonnes, slightly above last year.

 In September 2014, general inflation was about negative 0.2 percent month-on-month (in January 2014, the base year for CPI was changed to December 2013).
-Food inflation in the same period reached 3 percent.
+Food inflation in the same period reached 0.8 percent.
 The Consumer Protection Department at the Ministry of Economy and Trade sets the price of local Lebanese flat bread.
 Other bakery products (baguettes, sandwich bread, etc) are not subsidized.